Location10415 Main St, Bellevue, WA 98004, USA

 Structural And Civil EngineersCoughlin Porter Lundeen

-From the architect.
+Text description provided by the architects.
 At Andrew's Glen, SMR Architects partnered with Imagine Housing to provide 40 units of transitional housing to an Eastside community deeply in need.
 St. Margaret's Episcopal Church initiated the project, with a vision to help struggling individuals get back on their feet in a tangible way -- and whose large, central site was a perfect fit.
 The team collaborated over the course of two years to create the right program and the right building to suit the need and the site.
 Today, twenty units and support services are dedicated to the needs of a formerly homeless, and largely disabled, population of Veterans, while an additional twenty units help stabilize the community in providing for formerly homeless individuals and families.

 The site is designed to continue a campus feel for the three established uses: Church, Housing, and Thrift Store.
 The new apartments definethe street edge, and establish both the pedestrian and vehicular connections to all three uses.
 Pedestrian activity is now focused on an active community space in between the church and the apartments, central to the site, and directly connected to public transportation.
 This spine gathers uses -- meeting spaces, laundry, and play areas, both indoors and out -- while embracing the steep hillside across the site.